Small modular reactors

 - solid state or heat pipe reactors

-SMRs may be located on sites that differ from where traditional nuclear power plants have been built.
+SMRs may be located on sites that differ from those of traditional nuclear power plants.
 For example, SMRs may be established:

 - on small grids where power generation needs are usually less than 300 megawatt electric (MWe) per facility

 - at edge-of-grid or off-grid locations where power needs are small – in the range of 2 to 30 MWe

 Electrical utilities, industry groups and government agencies throughout the world are investigating alternative uses for SMRs beyond electricity generation such as:

 - producing steam supply for industrial applications and district heating systems

 - making value-added products such as hydrogen fuel and desalinated drinking water